48 Hours in Chicago: How to Spend a Weekend in the Windy City

 Chicago is located on Lake Michigan and has a number of beaches dotted around the city.
 It wasn’t quite warm enough for us to even dip our toe in the water, but in summer the sand is packed with beach-goers.

-You can also burn off all those pizza calories along the paved 18-mile lakefront trail.
-Definitely a place to add to your Chicago itinerary, no matter what time of the year.
+You can also burn off all the pizza calories (read on for this!) along the paved 18-mile lakefront trail.
+It’s definitely a place to add to your Chicago itinerary, no matter what time of the year.

 Art Institute of Chicago